keerthanahl16/AI-Powered_Personalized_Learning_Assistant/README.md

-Quiz Generation: Creates multiple-choice quizzes based on the topic with questions covering core concepts, applications, and more.
+2.Quiz Generation: Creates multiple-choice quizzes based on the topic with questions covering core concepts, applications, and more.

-Progress Tracking: Saves quiz results with timestamps and scores for later review.
+3.Progress Tracking: Saves quiz results with timestamps and scores for later review.

-Content Saving: Allows users to save generated content as text files and progress as JSON files.
+4.Content Saving: Allows users to save generated content as text files and progress as JSON files.

-User-Friendly Interface: A Tkinter-based GUI with input fields, buttons for generating content, taking quizzes, and managing progress, and a scrollable text area for output.
+5.User-Friendly Interface: A Tkinter-based GUI with input fields, buttons for generating content, taking quizzes, and managing progress, and a scrollable text area for output.

 Prerequisites